-When it has completely chilled in the fridge (for the best results let it sit in the fridge over night), with a heated serrated knife, cut your cheesecake.
+When it has completely chilled in the fridge (for the best results, let it sit in the fridge overnight), with a heated serrated knife, cut your cheesecake.
 To prevent the cheesecake crumbs from sticking to your blade, dip it in hot water after every cut.

 If you have tried this Basque Burnt Cheesecake recipe and loved it, I have more recipes in my recipe section for you to master.
-But if you are looking for other cheesecake recipes then you can always try my Japanese Cheesecake, Matcha Cheesecake, Blueberry Cheesecake, Pumpkin Pie Cheesecake, and for those who want to indulge without guilt — Low Carb Cheesecake is another keto dessert perfect for those who are in a keto or low carb diet.
+But if you are looking for other cheesecake recipes, then you can always try my Japanese Cheesecake, Matcha Cheesecake, Blueberry Cheesecake, and Pumpkin Pie Cheesecake, and for those who want to indulge without guilt — Low Carb Cheesecake is another keto dessert perfect for those who are in a keto or low carb diet.